What is an email parser?

 When to use an email parser?

 There is a wide number of domains that use email parsers to help them automate their businesses.

 Some use case examples for a content email parser include:

-- Parse eCommerce confirmation emails (from an in-house eCommerce website or marketplaces like Amazon, Ebay, Etsy, Craiglist etc.).
+- Parse e-commerce confirmation emails (from marketplaces like Amazon, Ebay, Etsy, Craiglist etc.).
 Then, feed them to a simple Spreadsheet or a complex logistics management software like SAP in order to manage and track the order processing

 - Parse travel confirmation emails (e.g. flight confirmations, hotel confirmations, rental confirmations).
-Then, feed them to a corporate travel management software or just to create a travel map
+And feed them to a corporate travel management software or just to create a travel map

 - Parse network and system monitoring reports (e.g. Pingdom, NewRelic, Dynatrace).
-Then, consolidate all alerts in the same data warehouse in order keep track of and detect any problem automatically and centrally
+Consolidate all alerts in the same data warehouse in order keep track of and detect any problem automatically and centrally

 - Parse social notification emails (e.g. from Twitter, Facebook, LinkedIn, Pinterest).
 Then, keep track of them and eventually make sure following users are thanked / onboarded / nurtured